alexbt/sample-spring-boot-zookeeper-embedded/README.md

 }
 ```

-To wire the ApplicationListener is triggered, it is defined in
+To wire the ApplicationListener, it is defined in
 > META-INF/spring.factories:

 ```